blacksenator/fbcallrouter/README.md

 Otherwise: your mobile phone number is not a foreign number, the [ONB](#onb)/[RNB](#rnb) is correct and you certainly do not have a bad entry in online directories.
 Therefore these tests should not lead to any sorting out.
 Press `CTRL+C` to terminate the programm.

-If logging is enabled (which is highly recommended for this test), than `nano callrouter_logging.txt` will show you what happend at the callmonitor interface.
+If logging is enabled (which is highly recommended for this test), than `nano callrouter_logging.txt` will show you what happend at the call monitor interface.

 #### 2. Integration test

 There are five exemplary `'numbers'` stored in the configuration file with which you can test the wash cycles integratively.
 You can change these test numbers according to your own ideas and quantity.
-Starting the programm with the `-t` option, these numbers will be injected as substitutes one after the other for the next calls the FRITZ!Box receives and its callmonitor port will broadcast.
+Starting the programm with the `-t` option, these numbers will be injected as substitutes one after the other for the next calls the FRITZ!Box receives and its call monitor port will broadcast.

 It is highly recommended to proceed like this: